 {\bf Intra-Community ED/WD (ICED/WD):} Vertices $i$ and $j$ belong to the same community (i.e., $c_{i}=c_{j}$).
-According to Proposition~\ref{prop:3}, if $i$ or $j$ has degree one, decreasing the edge weight between $i$ and $j$ will keep the community structure unchanged.
-Also, intuitively, if $i$ or $j$ has degree one, deleting the edge between $i$ and $j$ will result in the same community structure plus one or two singleton communities (i.e., the vertex of degree one will become singleton community).
-Except for the case above (i.e., $i$ or $j$ has degree one), ICED/WD between $i$ and $j$ could cause three other cases: (a) keep the community structure unchanged, if the community $c_{i}$ is still densely connected; (b) split $c_{i}$ into multiple smaller communities, if the community $c_{i}$ becomes sparsely connected; and (c) merge the community $c_{i}$ with some of its neighbor communities (i.e., the opposite of Remark~\ref{remark:1}).
-Since the analytical approach might be too complex and time consuming, we propose to initiate all the vertices within the communities, that adjacent to $i$ or $j$ (including $c_{i}$), as singleton communities.
+According to Proposition~\ref{prop:3}, if $i$ or $j$ has one degree, decreasing the edge weight between $i$ and $j$ will keep the community structure unchanged.
+Also, intuitively, if $i$ or $j$ has one degree, deleting the edge between $i$ and $j$ will result in the same community structure plus one or two singleton communities (i.e., the vertex of one degree becomes singleton community).
+Except for the case above (i.e., $i$ or $j$ has one degree), ICED/WD between $i$ and $j$ leads to three other possible operations: (a) keeping the community structure unchanged, if $c_{i}$ is still densely connected; (b) splitting $c_{i}$ into multiple smaller communities, if $c_{i}$ becomes sparsely connected; and (c) merging $c_{i}$ with some of its neighbor communities (i.e., the opposite situation of Remark~\ref{remark:1}).
+Since the analytical approach is complex and time consuming, we propose to initiate all vertices within the communities, that adjacent to $i$ or $j$ (including $c_{i}$), as singleton communities.